RajAhire-1/RajAhire-1/README.md

 I’m **Raj Ahire**, an **AWS & DevOps Engineer (Fresher)** with strong hands-on experience in
 **cloud infrastructure, CI/CD automation, and production-ready deployments**.

-I specialize in **Infrastructure as Code**, **AWS architecture**, and **end-to-end DevOps pipelines**.
+I focus on **Infrastructure as Code**, **AWS architecture**, and **end-to-end DevOps pipelines** that are scalable, reliable, and easy to maintain.

-- ☁️ AWS Cloud (EC2, VPC, RDS, IAM, S3)
+- ☁️ AWS (EC2, VPC, RDS, IAM, S3, ALB)
-- 🏗️ Infrastructure as Code using Terraform
+- 🏗️ Terraform (Infrastructure as Code)
-- 🔁 CI/CD pipelines with Jenkins & GitHub
+- 🔁 Jenkins CI/CD + GitHub Webhooks
 - 🐧 Linux (Ubuntu, Amazon Linux)
-- 🎯 Goal: Build scalable, reliable, automated systems
+- 🎯 Goal: Build systems that scale with confidence

 ---